DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 TL;DR: Ranking Your Best Options for Wired Internet

-- Fiber: Reliable, symmetrical speeds that are best for households with high-bandwidth needs, such as gaming, 4K streaming, and busy work-from-home setups.
+- Fiber: Reliable, symmetrical speeds (200 Mbps to 20 Gbps) that are best for households with high-bandwidth needs, such as gaming, 4K streaming, and busy work-from-home setups.

-- Cable: The approachable option for households looking for stability with average needs, such as HD streaming, single-player gaming, and moderate work-from-home setups.
+- Cable: The approachable option (10 Mbps to 2 Gbps) for households looking for stability with average needs, such as HD streaming, single-player gaming, and moderate work-from-home setups.

-- DSL: The go-to choice when fiber and cable aren’t available, offering a stable connection in rural and remote areas that need internet access for everyday activities like browsing the internet and light streaming.
+- DSL: The go-to choice (5 to 120 Mbps) when fiber and cable aren’t available, offering a stable connection in rural and remote areas that need internet access for everyday activities like browsing.

 What’s Wired Internet?